chrislammers/Pinball/README.md

 Object Oriented:

 entities:
-- Ball (circle): can move, hit things (circle)
+- Ball (circle): can move, hit things (circle) Only one exists at a time
 - Flipper (rectangle): Ideally rotates, hits the ball, movement isn't affected by collisions.
--- ...
+Only left and right exist
 - Bumper (circles): No moving or rotating. gets hit by ball.
 Might have a bounce multiplier.
+Many can exist.
--
+- Spring